Towson Tigers football: Under Gordy Combs (1992–2008)

-The Tigers were in the process of having a great year in 2002 when the injury bug hit, derailing the offense and turning an impressive 5–2 start into a very disappointing 1-3 finish.
+The Tigers were in the process of having a great year in 2002 when the injury bug hit, derailing the offense and turning an impressive 5–2 start into a very disappointing 1–3 finish.
 By the eighth game, the Tigers had lost 60 percent of their starting offensive line to season-ending injuries.
 The Tigers’ 5–2 start included a first-ever win over Lehigh and a big road victory at Holy Cross.
 The season finale marked the end of White's record-breaking career.
 White closed out his career as Towson's all-time leading receiver as well as the Patriot League's all-time leader with 219 receptions.
 Safety Edmund Carazo led the Patriot League with seven interceptions.

 Highlighting the 2003 season was the official dedication of Johnny Unitas Stadium at Towson University.
 In mid-October, the Tigers entertained a crowd of more than 8,000 that included many Baltimore Colt legends with a 30–13 win over Holy Cross in the Dedication Game.
 The Tigers, who were 5–1 at their newly named home, finished the season with a 6–6 record.
 Towson went 3–4 in its final Patriot League season.
 Senior offensive lineman Jason Gunning and defensive back P.D.
 Moore were named All-Patriot League for the second time.

 The 2004 season marked Towson's entry into the Atlantic 10 where the Tigers were severely challenged.
 Towson went 0–8 in A-10 play while Moore was named to the A-10's first team defense.
 Moore became the first Tiger to be named first team all-conference in two different leagues.

 The Tigers were much more competitive in 2005, beating Delaware, Rhode Island and Villanova in A-10 games.
-Non-league wins over Morgan, Lock Haven and Liberty gave Towson a final 6–5 record.
+Non-league wins over Morgan State, Lock Haven and Liberty gave Towson a final 6–5 record.
 Allante Harrison was named first team All-Atlantic-10 at cornerback.

 In 2006, the Tigers enjoyed one of their best seasons as a Division I-AA program.
 Quarterback Sean Schaefer directed one of the top passing games in the nation and Towson compiled a 7–4 record.
 Their 4–4 A-10 record included wins over Delaware, Villanova, Richmond and Hofstra.

 The Tigers were nationally ranked for six weeks in 2006 and achieved their highest I-AA ranking ever when they were 17th in the nation in late September.